hlship/cli-tools/README.md

-# io.github.hlship/bb-tasks
+# io.github.hlship/bb-commands

+> Pivoting this to an alternate to Babashka commands

-`bb-tasks` is a complement to [Babashka](https://github.com/babashka/babashka) that makes it easier to provide [tasks](https://book.babashka.org/#tasks) that feature a full command line interface.
+`bb-commands` is a complement to [Babashka](https://github.com/babashka/babashka) that makes it easier to provide [commands](https://book.babashka.org/#commands) that feature a full command line interface.

-`bb-tasks` is a more complete, but more verbose, approach than leveraging the in-built support for [babashka-cli](https://github.com/babashka/cli).
+`bb-commands` is a more complete, but more verbose, approach than leveraging the in-built support for [babashka-cli](https://github.com/babashka/cli).

-## deftask
+## defcommand

-The core utility is the function `net.lewisship.bb.tasks/deftask`, which defines a task in terms of a command-line interface, and a body that acts on the data collected from the command line.
+The core utility is the function `net.lewisship.cli/defcommand`, which defines a command in terms of a command-line interface, and a body that acts on the data collected from the command line.

 The interface defines options as well as positional arguments, and does so while mapping that values for those options and arguments to local symbols.

-An example to begin; let's say you are creating a Babaska task for configuring some part of your application.
+An example to begin; let's say you are creating a Babaska command for configuring some part of your application.
 You need to know a URL to update, and a set of key/value pairs to configure.
 Let's throw in a `--verbose` option just for kicks.

-**scripts/tasks.clj**:
+**scripts/commands.clj**:

 ```
-(ns tasks
+(ns commands
-  "Tasks specific to this poroject"
+  "Commands specific to this project"
-  (:require [net.lewisship.bb.tasks :refer [deftask]]))
+  (:require [net.lewisship.cli :refer [defcommand]]))

-(deftask configure
+(defcommand configure
   "Configures the system with keys and values"
   [verbose ["-v" "--verbose" "Enable verbose logging"]
    :args